Experienced Bowling Green, KY Personal Injury Lawyers

 - You might find the process is less stressful than going to trial.

 - You can keep your settlement amount out of public records; thus, it remains private between the parties involved.

-What Are the Disadvantages to Taking a Settlement?
+What Are the Disadvantages of Taking a Settlement?

 Before taking any settlement, you must consider the disadvantages.
 These may include:

 - The amount you receive might be smaller than what you could have received from a jury verdict.

 - The defendant often will not admit to wrongdoing, which means you may not receive the justice you wanted.

 - The settlement is confidential, which means you cannot share your story and may not be able to share the outcome of the case publicly at all.

 When Should You Settle?

 Your lawyer is the best party for determining if your case should settle or go to trial.
 Rarely do personal injury cases go to trial, but that does not mean if you settle you would not receive fair compensation.
 Your injury attorney advocates for proper compensation amount with the insurance company, and they will fight to have the insurance company pay your medical costs, lost wages, and more.